happygreenbot/Zomato-Restaurant-Rating-System/README.md

 A compilation of conversations, generated using the description on the dataset, which is used by the Chatterbot API.

 * _zomatobot.py_ :
-Script used to run the bot
+Script used to run the bot.